- Course type: Self-paced

 About This Course

-The European history knowledge you'll gain through our fast, self-paced DSST test-prep course can be used to earn three hours of transferable college credit.
-In just a few short weeks, our instructors will help you get ready for the Western Europe Since 1945 exam by walking you through the causes of the Cold War and the political and economic fallout leading to the end of the Soviet Union.
+In just a few short weeks, our instructors will walk you through the causes of the Cold War and the political and economic fallout leading to the end of the Soviet Union.
 They'll also introduce you to the political systems operating in such countries as France and the United Kingdom, and outline the functions of the European Union's political institutions.

 Check out our DSST test prep materials!
 We've got DSST courses to teach you the material, comprehensive DSST study guides to help you study, DSST practice tests to test your knowledge, and informational DSST resources to get you up to speed on testing logistics.